Economics education: Business degrees

-The high-school courses largely mirror this content; their theory discussion may overlap the first courses in the major.
+The high school courses listed, largely mirror this content; their theory discussion may overlap the first courses in the major.

 Many undergraduate business degrees offer economics as a major, with the structure largely as above, although often with fewer theoretical and mathematical courses.

 Finance programs

 Economics is commonly combined with Finance as an undergraduate double major; depending on the program, the economics coverage may be theoretical, as for the standard degree, or applied, as for business degrees.

 Similarly, Professional certification programs, such as the CFA and CIIA, often include topics in economics.

-At the postgraduate level, the macroeconomic element will, again, be similar to the business masters, but may also emphasize forecasting - which is widely applied in asset allocation and other financial applications such as financial analysis - and is then (slightly) more theoretical.
+At the postgraduate level, the macroeconomic element will, again, be similar to the business masters, but may also emphasize forecasting - which is widely applied in resource allocation and other financial applications such as financial analysis - and is then (slightly) more theoretical.

 Managerial-type microeconomics may be included in programs with a strong business focus, such as the Master of Science in Finance; otherwise, microeconomics is explicitly included only in the more theoretical Master of Finance programs, here emphasizing concepts from financial economics such as expected utility (regardless, relevant concepts are covered when required as underpin to a specific module).